videoDAC/streaming-back-end/README.md

 If you test again using the Test Suite and the same `{your-key}`, you should see that the platform is working.

 ![Screenshot from 2019-12-31 17-18-11](https://user-images.githubusercontent.com/59374467/71627376-608aa380-2bf2-11ea-9ae3-dfb2e87a45b0.png)

+***IF YOU ARE SEEING THIS TEST CARD, YOU HAVE SUCCESSFULLY SET UP A PERMISSIONLESS DIGITAL STAGE.***

 # Future Roadmap